keerthana769/Blog-Preview-Card/README.md

 ### Continued development

-In the future, I plan to make the buttons and profile links functional so they redirect to other pages when clicked.
+In the future, I plan to make the buttons and profile links functional so they redirect to other pages which I will design and build myself.

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Flexible_box_layout/Aligning_items) - This resource helped me learn how to align a container to the center of the page.
-I’m confident it will be useful for future projects as well.
+- [Resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/Guides/Flexible_box_layout/Aligning_items) - It helped me learn how to align a container to the center of the page.
-- [Example resource 2](https://www.w3schools.com/css/css_text_spacing.asp) - This resource helped me learn how to give spacing between lines, letters...
+- [Resource 2](https://www.w3schools.com/css/css_text_spacing.asp) - This resource helped me learn how to give spacing between lines, letters...
 ## Author

 - Frontend Mentor - [@keerthana769](https://www.frontendmentor.io/profile/keerthana769)